 Okay.
 We are on our way!
 The course begins now.
 On Tuesday, we will have an introductory presentation on the subject matter of the course and course logistics.
 On Thursday, we will have our first substantive class.

 Your goal this week is to read through and understand the first two chapters of the textbook.
 The first chapter is just an overview, and it is an easy read.
 That said, you should not shortchange the material.
 The chapter talks about the main ideas of Logic Programming and how they relate to each other.
 The second chapter introduces Datasets.
 Datasets are fundamental to the theory of Logic Programming, and they are important in practical implementation.
 The concept is simple, but there are some nuances; and we recommend you read the notes carefully and do the exercises.

 All of the course materials are online here.
-This includes the course textbook, background readings, the Sierra logic program development environment, and a suite of software tools for analyzing and transforming logic programs.
-Click the tabs at the top of the page to access this content.
+There are links to lessons, additional readings, the Epilog language, the Sierra logic program development environment, some examples, and the the Forum.
+Click the tabs at the top of this page to access this content.
 The Lessons tab is your friend.
 Use it.
 And be sure to check this page frequently, as we will be posting periodic updates here.

-|Office: Gates 217|
+|Office: Gates 308|

 |Office Hours: Wed 2:00 pm - 3:00 pm||